yvzn/dotnet-open-browser-when-ready/README.md

 # dotnet-open-browser-when-ready

+POC: automatically open the homepage in default browser, as soon as application is ready to process requests.

-POC to reproduce the behaviour of launchBrowser (from launchSettings) with code
+Tries to reproduce the behaviour of `launchBrowser` property, from _launchSettings.json_, but with code only and in _Release_ configuration.

+Windows only – but easily adaptable.

 ## Run locally